 In recent years, the mouth has been breached as per the long-standing arrangement with the riparian owners.
-A maximum flood level of 2 m MSL has been put forward by landowners, the level above which they contend would flood cultivated and grazing lands leading to crop and livestock losses.
+A maximum flood level of 2 m AMSL has been put forward by landowners, the level above which they contend would flood cultivated and grazing lands leading to crop and livestock losses.
 However, in the RDM study (Anchor Environmental Consultants 2018) it was determined that hard infrastructure is still about a metre above this level.
-It was also pointed out in this study that a high spring tide is > 2 m MSL.
+It was also pointed out in this study that a high spring tide is > 2 m AMSL.
+It should however be noted that the De Mond Nature Reserve's administration office and manager's house will be flooded at 2.3 m AMSL.